sassoftware/restaf-demos/tutorials/Assistants and Threads.md

 are not unique.

-To avoid adding the overhead of persisting these id's the library has some local rules.
+To avoid adding the overhead of persisting these id's the library has some local rules during development.

+> During development recommend setting devMode to true.
+This way a fresh environment is available for each development session.

+## devMode=true

+- If a assistant with the specified assistName exists, it will be deleted.
+Its thread and vector store are also be deleted.
+- A new assistant, with a new thread and vector store will be created.

+## devMode=false

+### Assistant

-1. If assistandid is specified, it then used to retrieve the session.
+1. If assistantid is specified, it will be reused.
-(suspect this would be a production scenario)
-2. If assistandid is 'REUSE' then search for an assistant with the assistname.
-   - If not found drop down to option 3 below and create a new assistant
+If this assistant is not found, an exception will be thrown.
-3. If assistantid is 'NEW' then create a new assistant with the sessionName
+2. If assistantid is null, then the following will happen:
-   - If the assistant with the name exists, it will be deleted
+   - search for assistant with that name
-   - This might result in mulitple assistants with the same name

-During development recommend setting assistantid to NEW
+   - if not found, an exception will be thrown

-## Thread
+### Thread

-To avoid adding the overhead of persisting these id's the library has some local rules.
+To avoid the overhead of persisting the threadid the library has some local rules.

-1. If threadid is specified, it then used.
+1. If threadid is specified, it will be used
-(suspect this would be a production scenario)
-2. If threadid is 'REUSE', then the threadid saved with in the assistant's metadata will be used.
+2. Else if using an existing assistant, then the previous thread will be used.
-3. If threadid is 'NEW' then a new thread is created
+3. As a last resort, a new thread will be created.

+### Vector Store

-   - If a there was a threadid saved with the assistant it will be deleted.
+1. If vectorStoreid is specified, it will be used.
-   - This new threadid will be saved in the current assistant's metadata.

-See the tutorial on Tools and Functions
+2. Else If using an existing assistant, then the previous vector store will be used.